Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 ap new <arguments>
 ```

-Creates/Scaffolds a new Portal Extension and corresponding test project with the supplied name to the target ouput folder.
+Creates/Scaffolds a new Portal Extension and corresponding test project with the supplied name to the target output folder.
 For a video walkthrough of scaffolding a new extension see [this video](https://msit.microsoftstream.com/video/d1f15784-da81-4354-933d-51e517d38cc1?st=1495).

 <a name="cli-overview-command-reference-ap-new-arguments-3"></a>
 #### Arguments